iglu-contest/gridworld/README.md

 different sessions.
 The `builder-data/` directory contains builder behavior recorded by the voxel.js engine.
 Right now we extract only the resulting grids and use them as targets.

 ## Known Issues

+### How to fix the `pyglet.gl.ContextException: Could not create GL context` problem?

+When running without docker, this heavily depends on the software and hardware of your system.
+Below you will find a list of known workarounds depending on software/hardware constraints:

+  * Linux machine with an integrated Intel GPU:
+    * try running `MESA_LOADER_DRIVER_OVERRIDE=i965 python run_env.py`